adobe/aepsdk-edge-ios/Documentation/api-reference.md

 ### XDM Schema

-The AEP Edge extension provides the XDMSchema protocol that can be used to define the classes associated with your XDM schema in Adobe Experience Platform.
+The Edge Network extension provides the `XDMSchema` protocol that can be used to define the classes associated with your XDM schema in Experience Platform.

 ```swift
 /// An interface representing a Platform XDM Event Data schema.